 Day 8: Wushe.
 Today we travel via the highest road pass in Taiwan in order to search for the highest-altitude endemics, including Taiwan Laughingthrush and Collared Bush-Robin.
 Here there are also some great opportunities for scenic shots.
 Sometimes there is a dusting of snow around which may enliven our photo-ops.
 After we traverse Hohuanshan, we will enjoy Taiwan’s most scenic road and through one of Asia’s seven natural wonders, Taroko Gorge.
 This winding journey through vertical marble cliffs along the side of a deep, steep-sided gorge is not to be missed, and we will make many photographic stops as we progress.

 Day 9: Augo and Tainan.
-Today we travel down Taiwan’s East Coast to the incredible wetlands in Augo and Tainan is likely to give us many more bird and scenery stops.
+Today we travel down Taiwan’s West Coast to the incredible wetlands in Augo and Tainan.
 Once there we will enjoy the stunning spectacle of thousands of wintering shorebirds and waterfowl at this internationally important site for wetland birds.
 Many ducks can be found, and they are often close and photogenic.
 Overnight in Tainan.

 Day 11: Return to Taipei.
 After another morning photographing wetland birds we return to Taoyuan International Airport where the tour comes to an end.